 Beyond those basics, little is known about how they use this unique habitat.
-The sub will give our scientists a front-row seat of these rolling sand waves, with real-time discussion inside the sub and peripheral vision to document a far wider range than the camera alone could document.
+The sub gave our scientists a front-row seat of these rolling sand waves, with real-time discussion inside the sub and peripheral vision to document a far wider range than the camera alone could document.

-Researchers will test several existing hypotheses about this important species, like which part of the sand waves are preferred for burrowing, how they are affected by noise, and their behavior related to predation.
+Researchers tested several existing hypotheses about this important species, like which part of the sand waves are preferred for burrowing, how they are affected by noise, and their behavior related to predation.

 For decades, scientists have trawled the ocean floor for valuable research purposes, but trawling is not without environmental effect.
 It can alter structure, decrease diversity, and remove habitat for larger animals in the ecosystem.

-The submersible will run transects in areas that have been trawled for scientific purposes up to 10 times per year for the past 30 years.
-Through observation and video documentation, the researchers will compare trawled sites to adjacent un-trawled areas.
+The submersible ran transects in areas that have been trawled for scientific purposes up to 10 times per year for the past 30 years.
+Through observation and video documentation, the researchers compared trawled sites to adjacent un-trawled areas.

-As with all SeaDoc-funded science, they will make the resulting data available for public consumption with the goal if informing future policy decisions related to the effects of scientific trawling.
+As with all SeaDoc-funded science, they will make the resulting data available for public consumption with the goal of informing future policy decisions related to the effects of scientific trawling.